-Window Covering Ideas for Raleigh Pet Owners02/08/2017Blake Jarman Photo courtesy patchattack via Flickr (Creative Commons) It’s a scenario Raleigh pet owners know all too well: leaving your house only to glance behind and see your dog or cat’s face peeking through the window as you walk away.
+Window Covering Ideas for Raleigh Pet Owners02/08/2017Blake Jarman Photo courtesy patchattack via Flickr (Creative Commons) It’s an image Raleigh pet owners know all too well: leaving your house only to glance behind and see your dog or cat’s face peeking through the window as you walk away.
 For pet owners with certain types of window treatments, daily trips to the window may mean trouble, as dogs and cats can make for some of the worst and lasting harm to your window treatments.
 So what can you do to protect against pet damage?
 The simplest way is to install a pet-friendly window covering that can handle even the most excitable pets.
 Here are some of the best (and worst) window treatments for pet owners in North Carolina.
-Non Pet-Friendly Window Coverings Let’s start by taking a look at which window treatments homeowners with pets shouldn’t have in the home.
+Window Treatments That Aren’t Pet-Friendly Let’s start by taking a look at which window treatments homeowners with pets shouldn’t have in the home.
 Window Treatments With Cords Similar to children’s window safety, cords are one of the biggest issues for pet owners.
-Both dogs and cats are known to play with dangling cords, which may result in damage to your window covering or worse, injury to your pet.
+Both dogs and cats are known to play with dangling cords, which may mean damage to your window covering or worse, injury to your pet.
 Instead, choose a window treatment without cords, such as shutters that attach to the window frame or other window coverings that feature a bottom-up top-down configuration or are motorized.
 Aluminum Blinds Photo courtesy Carlos Castro via Flickr (Creative Commons).
 Aluminum blinds are probably the worst window treatment for homeowners with pets.
 Not only do the blinds typically operate via cord, but they’re incredibly vulnerable to damage from even the most gentle pets.
 Dogs or cats looking through aluminum blinds can bend, warp, and even snap the flimsy slats, resulting in you having to replace the whole window treatment.
 Fabric Window Treatments Fabrics may be something to avoid, depending on your pet and the style of window covering.
-Lengthy fabrics like draperies can “puddle” on the ground, making them easy for dirty paws to stomp on.
+Lengthy fabrics like draperies can “puddle” on the ground, which makes them easy for dirty paws to stomp on.
 Fabric window coverings also usually end up collecting pet hair which eliminates any fashion value they could add.
 Finally, fabrics can tear, making them perfect targets for cat claws.
-The Most Pet-Friendly Window Treatments Now that we’ve seen which window coverings don’t mix well with pets, let’s take a look at the most pet-friendly window treatments.
+The Most Pet-Friendly Window Treatments Now that we’ve seen which window coverings don’t get along with pets, let’s take a look at the most pet-friendly window treatments.
 Wood and Faux-Wood Blinds Most of the problems aluminum blinds have, wood and faux-wood blinds fix for pet owners.
 Even if your pet wants to peek through the window, resilient wood blinds can stand up to more abuse than metal blinds.
 In addition, their usual wide slats make it harder for pets to get tangled in them.
 However, be sure that if you go with wood or faux-wood blinds that you get ones that are cordless.
-Plantation Shutters - The Most Pet Friendly Window Treatment If damage to your window treatment or injury to your pet has you worried, plantation shutters might assuage those worries.
+Plantation Shutters - The Most Pet Friendly Window Treatment If you’re worried at all about damage to your window treatments or injury to your pet caused by window treatments, plantation shutters might assuage those worries.
 Because they’re mounted directly into the window frame, there aren’t any hanging cords or fabric that may cause trouble.
 What’s more, even if your pets are able to climb up, Polywood® plantation shutters are scratch resistant and extremely sturdy so damage is rarely a concern.
-Plantation shutters can help keep pets happy as well.
+Plantation shutters keep your pets happy as well.
 Own a pooch that wants to poke its head out the window as you head out?
 Shutters can make it easy without much risk of damage.
 Does your kitten like to have a patch of sunlight to lounge in?
-Simply adjust the louvers and let the light come through without compromising privacy.
+You can easily adjust the louvers and let the light come through without compromising privacy.
 In short, plantation shutters are the best window treatment for pet owners.
-Make New Window Treatments Your Pet Project Ready to get a new window treatment that’s the right fit for both you and your dog or cat?
+Make New Window Treatments Your Pet Project Want to get a new window treatment that’s the right fit for both you and your dog or cat?
 Call Sunburst Shutters Raleigh at 919-887-9198 today to see about your window treatment options.
 Your pet will be happy you did.